avajs/ava/docs/recipes/babelrc.md

 }
 ```

+Note that this only affects how AVA transpiles your tests.
+If you use `babel-register` you'll still need to add separate Babel configuration as explained [here](#transpiling-sources).

 ## Use Babel Polyfills

 AVA lets you write your tests using new JavaScript syntax, even on Node.js versions that otherwise wouldn't support it.
 However, it doesn't add or modify built-ins of your current environment.
 Using AVA would, for example, not provide modern features such as `Array.prototype.includes()` to an underlying Node.js 4 environment.